Honey Badger: Profile and Information

 The total mean weight of adult honey badger from different areas is between 14 – 26 lb (6.4 – 12 kg), with a median of roughly 20 lb (9 kg).
 It is the third-largest badger, after the hog badger and European badger, and fourth-largest still existing terrestrial mustelid.

 Skull length is 5.5 to 5.7 in (13.9 to 14.5 cm) in males and 5.1 in (13 cm) for females.
-Honey badgers share a similar trait with mongooses and hyenas, which is the possession of an anal pouch that is said to be suffocating which helps calm bees when raiding beehives.
-The braincase of a honey badger is said to be larger than that of dogs.
+Honey badgers share a similar trait with mongooses and hyenas, which is the possession of an anal pouch that is said to be suffocating, which helps calm bees when raiding beehives.
+The braincase of a honey badger is said to be larger than a dog’s.

 The summer fur is shorter (being only 0.59 in (15 mm) long on the back) and even sparser.
 The lower body and head are pure black.
 A large white band is seen across the upper body, from the top of the head to the tail.